 Pests are big inconveniences to a home.
-They pose health risks (spreading unwanted diseases), safety hazards (causing property damage), and also bank account damage (you have to spend for repairs and control services).
+They pose health risks (spreading unwanted diseases), safety hazards (causing property damage), physical and emotional distress (the thought of these tiny critters is enough to send chills down your spine), and also bank account damage (you have to spend for repairs and control services).

 One such pest commonly found in homes is the termite.
 Colonies of termites invade wooden structures, burrow through them in order to build a new nest, as well as use it for their food source.
 Unlike rodents, whose damages can be easily repaired, dealing with termites can be a difficult ordeal as they cause destruction from the inside out.
 Only when you suddenly see holes in wooden structures with creepy crawlies coming and going can you prove you have a termite infestation.

-If you’ve tackled a termite problem before and it left you tired, here are 7 termite control tips to keep your house termite free.
+If you’ve tackled a termite problem before and it has left you tired, here are 9 termite control tips to keep your house termite free.

 Termites reside in or near anything wooden.
 Some species burrow inside them and create nests there and also use it as their food source.
 Lessen the number of wooden furniture you have.
 Get metal or plastic chairs, tables, and other furnishings as much as possible to prevent termite invasions.

 If you already have wooden furniture, use a hammer to tap the surface.
 If it sounds hollow, it might have termites already.
 Also, another indicator of termites being present in your home is to listen for a sudden creaking sound in any wooden piece of furniture you have.

 If you notice any of these signs, immediately call your pest control service for termite control.
 They might have spread to your other furniture already.